 Lots of people feel down or angst-ridden during the holiday season, and many will say that this malaise stems not from too much fruitcake consumption (surprisingly), but from our expectations – of ourselves, others, and the holidays themselves.
-The fact that society and the media constantly inundates us with unhealthy messages regarding how we should feel, behave or spend time during the holidays doesn’t help.
+The fact that society and the media constantly pump us full of unhealthy messages regarding how we should feel, behave or spend time during the holidays doesn’t help.

 A few weeks ago, I wrote about the damage caused by All or Nothing thinking, a type of cognitive distortion that involves seeing things in absolute (ex: perfect or horrible, success or failure, always or never) terms.

 Since then, I’ve come to notice that there’s a lot of cultural all-or-nothing thinking involved in the holiday narrative as well:

 You’re either the Merry Whos of Whoville, or The Grinch.

 You’re either Nephew Fred, or Ebenezer Scrooge.